openstack-archive/stx-docs/doc/source/installation_guide/duplex.rst

 Extending the Compute Node Capacity
 -----------------------------------

-You can add up to four Compute Nodes to the All-in-One Duplex Deployment.
+You can add up to four Compute Nodes to the All-in-One Duplex deployment.

 **************************
 Compute Hosts Installation